SimonDedman/movegroup/README.md

 ### alignraster

-Combines region-specific group-level UD rasters into a single raster.
+Combines Region-Specific Group-Level UD Rasters into a Single Raster

 Extends the spatial extent of each area-specific group-level raster to the spatial extent shared by all rasters.
 This will only be required if